Samuels-Development/sd_lib/README.md

 https://docs.samueldev.shop

 ## Credits
 Special thanks to [Linden](https://github.com/thelindat) and the amazing team at [@overextended](https://github.com/overextended), who developed `ox_lib`.
-I've adopted their `init.lua`, particularly the module initialization method, with a few modifications of my own.
+I've adopted their `init.lua`, particularly the module initialization method, with a few modifications of my own and their callback module, which I've stripped down and slightly altered to suit my purposes.